 As with any beer, there’s something special about drinking it at the source, so visit the brewery if you’re able.
 The spacious taproom has polished concrete floors and a white marble bar stretching out like the sand on Sunrise Beach.

 Take your pick from eight taps, as well as the option of cider, wines and whiskies.
 Grab a burger or some local reef fish.
 Sit in the courtyard and admire the beach mural by local artist Owen Cavanagh, or perch on a stool inside and gaze through the full-length viewing window into the brewery itself.
 You don’t need to be a brewer to see this is no shoebox operation – looking up at stainless steel tanks holding ten thousand litres of beer is like viewing the cliffs the brewery is named after.

 Head in on a Friday or Saturday for a brewery tour, and you’ll get to hear all about the brewing process, the quality lab and the 100 kilowatts of solar power, as well as see the sprawling bottling line, the cavernous coldroom, and discover that, after all of this, there’s still room for growth.
 If you hadn’t already figured this out – the Masterton brothers don’t do things by half.

 When it’s time to leave, raid the merch corner and the takeaway fridge.
-It won’t be long before you want a Japanese Lager at the end of a day in the surf, or a Summer Dusk on the cliffs as evening rolls in over the ocean.
+It won’t be long before you want a Japanese Style Lager at the end of a day in the surf, or a Amber Lager on the cliffs as evening rolls in over the ocean.
 Or perhaps you’ll be further away, and glad you brought a little taste of Noosa with you.